Why join an OSBA committee?

 Contribute to the betterment of the legal profession

 Whether the work involves participating in the disciplinary process, developing programs for young lawyers entering the profession or creating resources for experienced lawyers planning to leave a practice, our committee and section members are at the core of the OSBA’s work to improve the legal profession.

 Many committee and section members are recognized as leaders in the legal profession and the greater community.
 Members are able to develop reputations as experts in their practice areas based on their knowledge and experience shared with the committee or section and larger Association.
 Members may be asked to testify at legislative hearings and comment on legal issues of interest to the public.
 Members are also invited to publish articles in section newsletters and the Association magazine, Ohio Lawyer.

 Develop relationships and share information with other lawyers

 As you may expect, committee and section meetings provide excellent opportunities to meet and network with other lawyers.
 However, you may not be aware of the many other ways committee and section members get to know their colleagues and share information.
 Members often develop relationships by participating in work groups that might, plan a CLE seminar, comment on Court Rules, draft legislation, form public policy, create practice resources or develop public information programs.
 Typically, you do not need to attend a committee or section meeting in person to volunteer for a work group.
 Additionally, most of our committees and sections have active discussion listservs to which you can opt in when you join.
 Members discuss topics ranging from basic practice tips to complex legal issues.

-If you have questions or concerns please contact Halle Malcomb, OSBA Committees and Sections Manager, at
+If you have questions or concerns please contact Jennifer Harrell, Senior Manager of OSBA Committees and Sections, at